seinecle/blog/_posts/2025-03-30-the-tigers-and-the-cliff.md

 In programs where laptops or desktops are essential tools—like game art or interactive design—enforcing this is more complex.
 You can't just shut the computers off.
 Still, the effort to cultivate focus must continue.
 Now that I'm in an administrative role, I suggest rather than enforce.
 Here are a few rules of thumb:

 - **Enforce focused screen use:** Make it clear that screens must be used only for class-related tasks—and follow through on that policy.
+No need for screens?
+Shut it down.
 - **Ban smartphones in class:** Even if students claim they need them for notes or due to a malfunctioning laptop, stay firm.
 - **Accommodate disabilities:** Naturally, make the appropriate exceptions for students who need devices for accessibility.